telerik/blazor-docs/components/rootcomponent/per-component-interactivity-location.md

 * [Change the application's render mode to interactive at runtime](#change-the-app-render-mode-at-runtime) for specific pages.
 * [Use an empty layout for pages with Telerik components](#use-empty-layout) and duplicate the contents of the regular app layout to another `.razor` file.

 The sections below provide additional information for each of the three options.
-Review this [.NET 8 Blazor Web App sample project on GitHub](https://github.com/telerik/blazor-ui/tree/master/rootcomponent/BlazorWebAppServer), which also demonstrates all three options.
+Review this [Blazor Web App sample project on GitHub](https://github.com/telerik/blazor-ui/tree/master/rootcomponent/BlazorWebAppServer), which also demonstrates all three options.

 ## Add TelerikRootComponent to Interactive Pages